Relative Calabi-Yau structures and ice quivers with potential: A Darboux theorem for relative Calabi--Yau structures

-where all vertical morphisms are weak equivalences.
-It follows that the morphism \mbox{$f\colon B \to A$} is weakly equivalent to $q_{A'}\circ h\colon (T_{l_B}V_B,d) \to (T_{l_A}V_A,d)$ in the model category $\PCAlgc \varphi$.
-By section~A.4 of \cite{VandenBergh15}, the dg algebra $A$ is quasi-isomorphic to $(T_{l_A}V_A,d)$ and similarly for $B$.
-Thus, by the variant of part~(c) of Proposition~3.10 of \cite{Keller11b} for pseudo-compact dg algebras, the pseudo-compact dg algebras $(T_{l_A}V_A,d)$ and $(T_{l_B}V_B,d)$ are smooth.
-Moreover, since quasi-isomorphisms of pseudo-compact dg algebras induce equivalences of derived categories, the exact relative $d$-Calabi--Yau structure on $f\colon B \to A$ yields an exact relative $d$-Calabi--Yau structure on $q_{A'}\circ h\colon (T_{l_B}V_B,d)\to (T_{l_A}V_A,d)$.
-In particular, we have the following commutative square of graded vector spaces
+where all the vertical morphisms are weak equivalences.
+It follows that the morphism $f\colon B \to A$ is weakly equivalent to $q_{A'}\circ h\colon (T_{l_B}V_B,d) \to (T_{l_A}V_A,d)$ in the model category $\PCAlgc \varphi$.
+By sections~12.1 and 12.4 of \cite{VandenBergh15}, the dg algebra $A$ is quasi-isomorphic to $(T_{l_A}V_A,d)$ and similarly for $B$.
+Thus, since smoothness is preserved under quasi-isomorphisms, the pseudocompact dg algebras $(T_{l_A}V_A,d)$ and $(T_{l_B}V_B,d)$ are smooth.
+Moreover, since quasi-isomorphisms induce equivalences of derived categories, exact relative $d$-Calabi--Yau structures are also preserved under quasi-isomorphisms and we have the commutative square

+of graded vector spaces, where the vertical maps are bijective and compatible with the bilinear forms.
+So the kernel of the induced map